ingalls/bboard/README.md

 ### `size` (required)

 The number of rows and columns in the grid. `[2,2]`, `[3,5]`, `[1,1]` are all valid examples.

+### `height` (optional)

+If height is not set, the bBoard will take the height of the container that you choose in `selector`.
+If this is the case then you must have a defined height on the element defined by `selector`

+If you do now want to have to set the height, than you define the height as a percentage of the width of the element. `height: 100` would create a square bBoard as the height would always be the same as the width.

+`height: 50` would create a rectangle as the height would be 50% of the width.

 ### `bgcolour` (optional)